A combinatorial statistic for labeled threshold graphs: The threshold arrangement

 \begin{definition} A labeled threshold graph is a threshold graph having $n$ vertices with vertices labeled distinctly using $[n]$.
 Such graphs can also be defined using the construction above, where $n$ vertices are used in the construction, all labeled distinctly. \end{definition}

-\begin{remark} The first vertex that is added in the construction of a labeled threshold graph can be considered as either dominant or recessive.
-If two vertices are added consecutively and are of the same type, the order in which they are added does not matter. \end{remark}
+The first vertex that is added in the construction of a labeled threshold graph can be considered as either dominant or recessive.
+If two vertices are added consecutively and are of the same type, the order in which they are added does not matter.

-\begin{definition} A threshold pair in standard form of size $n$ is a signed permutation on $[n]$ that satisfies the following conditions: \begin{enumerate} \item The sign of the first two numbers are the same. \item If the sign of any two consecutive numbers are the same, the first one is smaller. \end{enumerate} \end{definition}
+\begin{definition} A threshold pair in standard form of size $n$ is a signed permutation on $[n]$ that satisfies the following conditions: \begin{enumerate} \item The signs of the first two numbers are the same. \item If the sign of any two consecutive numbers are the same, the first number is smaller. \end{enumerate} \end{definition}

 \begin{example} $\overset{-}{2}\ \overset{-}{3}\ \overset{-}{5}\ \overset{+}{1}\ \overset{+}{4}\ \overset{-}{6}$ is a threshold pair in standard form whereas $\overset{+}{2}\ \overset{-}{3}\ \overset{-}{5}\ \overset{+}{4}\ \overset{+}{1}\ \overset{-}{6}$ is not. \end{example}